nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * Words in "double quotation marks" are the names of items

 ## Quick Start

+After you have learnt how to use this user guide, you are ready to begin!
+Next, we will run you through how to install rainyDay on your device and how to start using it.
+Please refer to the steps below:

 1. Ensure that you have Java 11 or above installed on your computer
     1. Click [here](https://www.java.com/en/download/help/version_manual.html) for steps on how to check your Java